SureCost Blog

 Expanding the View of Purchasing Performance

-A more complete view of purchasing performance looks beyond totals and summaries.
+A more complete view of purchasing performance, enabled by pharmacy analytics software, looks beyond totals and summaries.
 It asks different questions:

 • Where is variability impacting us most?